 Hamsters need their own personal space so it is recommended to have a hideout inside their cage.
 This makes them feel safe and protected from possible predators.

 You have an option to buy from pet shops in the accessory section that includes huts made from different materials such as wood, edible hay, or plastic.
-The better option is that you make your own hideout from materials available in your house such as cardboards or excess PVC pipes.
+The better option is that you make your own hideout from materials available in your houses such as cardboard or excess PVC pipes.